10 Shopify alternatives to consider for your eCommerce store in 2024

 • Paid support.
 PrestaShop only provides free support through its forums, guides, and documentation.
 To get technical help from an expert, you will have to purchase the PrestaShop Support Plan, starting at around $260.

-Check out these in-depth comparisons to see whether PrestaShop is the better option for you than Shopify and Magento:
+Check out our in-depth comparisons to see if PrestaShop is better than Shopify.

 6. OpenCart